First Time Visitors

 Children's Message: After about 20 minutes into the service, children are called to come to the front, where a member provides a short message about the day's topic, geared to children.

 Joys & Concerns: The pastor leads in communicating particular joys or concerns among the congregation.
-Individuals often use this time to ask for prayers for loved ones who are going through difficult times.
+Individuals often use this time to ask for prayers for loved ones and friends who are going through difficult times.

 Message: The pastor, or sometimes a designated person, reflects on the scripture readings to help us understand and relate the messages to our daily lives.